-We encourage you to discuss the eligibility of your project with the Program Advisor before applying.
-Applications for projects that do not meet eligibility criteria in these guidelines will not be forwarded for assessment.
+You are encouraged to discuss the eligibility of your project with a Program Advisor before applying.
+Applications for projects that do not meet the eligibility criteria in these guidelines will not be forwarded for assessment.

 BC Arts Council project assistance grant programs provide one-time grants for specific projects.
 Project grants are not meant to cover operating or ongoing expenses.